Ashokrawal/Cloud-Technology-for-Business/README.md

 BookShow is a medium-sized enterprise with a total of approximately 33 employees.
 The workforce is structured as follows:

 IT Management:
   - 2 IT Managers

 Network and Systems Administration:
-- 2 Network Administrators - 4 Systems Administrators
+  - 2 Network Administrators
+  - 4 Systems Administrators

 Development Team:
-- 4 Backend Developers - 4 Frontend Developers
+  - 4 Backend Developers
+  - 4 Frontend Developers

 IT Support and Maintenance:
-- 3 IT Support Specialists - 4 Help Desk Technicians
+  - 3 IT Support Specialists
+  - 4 Help Desk Technicians

 Cloud and Database Management:
   - 1 Cloud Engineer
-- 2 Cloud Solutions Architects - 2 Database Administrators
+  - 2 Cloud Solutions Architects
+  - 2 Database Administrators

 Project and Security Management:
   - 1 Scrum Master
-- 3 Security Specialists - 1 IT Project Manager
+  - 3 Security Specialists
+  - 1 IT Project Manager

 ## 3. Current IT setup

 Let's delve into the detailed IT infrastructure of BookShow, covering aspects of hardware, software, and on-site management.

-**3.1 Hardware**

-**On-premises Servers:**
+**3.1 Hardware : On-premises Servers:**

 BookShow’s IT infrastructure includes several key components.
 The web servers host the website and application, handling user inquiries, ticket bookings, and providing web content, typically using software like Apache and Nginx.
 The database servers are dedicated to storing and managing transactional data, customer information, and event details, utilizing relational database management systems like SQL Server or PostgreSQL.
 Media servers are employed for streaming media content and storing large media files.
 Backup servers ensure critical data backup and data availability during power outages.
 In addition to other features, hardware load balancers are utilized to ensure that web traffic is evenly distributed to web servers, resulting in high availability and reliability.

-**3.2 Software**

-**Operating Systems:**
+**3.2 Software : Operating Systems:**

 The operating systems primarily used are Linux servers, such as Ubuntu and CentOS, chosen for their reliability and security, and deployed across web, database, and media servers.
 BookShow utilizes several key applications and services to ensure smooth operations.
 A custom ticketing platform is specialized software that manages ticket bookings, user profiles, financial transactions, and event organization.
 CRM (Customer Relationship Management) will manage interactions with customers, sales, and support (ProInfluent, n.d.).
 Content management system 'CMS', manages website content management, promotions, and advertising (Kinsta, n.d.).
 Integration of APIs and services with multiple payment gateways to support online transactions.
 Additionally, Server health and performance are monitored using monitoring tools like Nagios and Zabbix (Nagios, n.d.; Zabbix, n.d.).